gr82morozr/codereview/README.md

         print("No INPUT_FOLDERS specified in config.
 Exiting.")
         sys.exit(0)

-    # Process each file in each input folder sequentially.
     for folder in input_folders:
         if not os.path.isdir(folder):
             print(f"Warning: '{folder}' is not a valid directory.
 Skipping.")